 UnitedHealth says needs more information to decide on coverage policy for Biogen's Alzheimer's drug - CEO

-NEW YORK, July 15 (Reuters) - UnitedHealth Group Inc (UNH.N) said on Thursday that it is still developing its coverage policy for Biogen Inc.'s (BIIB.O) Alzheimer's drug Aduhelm, which was recently approved by the U.S. regulator.
+NEW YORK (Reuters) - UnitedHealth Group Inc said on Thursday that it is still developing its coverage policy for Biogen Inc.’s Alzheimer’s drug Aduhelm, which was recently approved by the U.S. regulator.

 UnitedHealth said it is awaiting guidance on coverage from the Centers for Medicare and Medicaid Services, which runs the healthcare program for Americans aged over 65.
 UnitedHealth sells private Medicare Advantage plans.